bitnami/charts/bitnami/cadvisor/README.md

 <!--- app-name: cAdvisor -->

-# Bitnami package for cAdvisor
+# Bitnami Secure Images Helm chart for cAdvisor

 cAdvisor (Container Advisor) is an open-source tool by Google for monitoring containers, collecting metrics like CPU, memory, and network usage.